-The Issuer may from time to time replace the Paying Agent or any Reference Bank with another leading investment, merchant or commercial bank or financial institution.
-If the Paying Agent is unable or unwilling to continue to act as Paying Agent or fails to determine the Interest Rate in respect of any Interest Period as provided in Condition 5.1. or to calculate the Interest Amount, the Issuer shall forthwith appoint another leading investment, merchant or commercial bank or financial institution in the eurozone to act as Paying Agent in its place.
+The Issuer may from time to time replace the Paying Agent with another commercial bank or financial institution.
+If the Paying Agent is unable or unwilling to continue to act as Paying Agent, the Issuer shall forthwith appoint another leading investment, merchant or commercial bank or financial institution in the eurozone to act as Paying Agent in its place.
 The Paying Agent may not resign its duties or be removed without a successor having been appointed as aforesaid.
-A Reference Bank may not be the Issuer or any of its affiliates.

-5.6.
+5.5.
 Determinations of Paying Agent Binding